Portraits of Mozart: Anonymous 1783 miniature

 It shows Mozart looking directly at the viewer while wearing no wig.
 It is attributed to the Austrian artist Josef Grassi, with the inscription "Joh: Mozart, 1783" (Note: The inscription refers to Mozart's actual first name: Johannes.
 He was baptized as Johannes Chrysostomus Wolfgangus Theophilus Mozart) but no signature from the artist.
 Grassi and Mozart both lived in Vienna after the latter's arrival in 1781, and the painter played a role in a pantomime with Mozart's music (Musik zu einer Pantomime K. 446/416d), which is mentioned in a letter from Wolfgang to Leopold dated 12 March 1783.
 However, no direct testimony references the creation of a portrait by Grassi.

 According to the testimony of Antonie Vogel, great-niece of Josef's brother the sculptor Anton Grassi, the latter received a tobacco snuffbox from Mozart.
-After Anton's death on December 1807, his widow gave the box to his brother Josef, who inserted the portrait at some point.
+After Anton's death in December 1807, his widow gave the box to his brother Josef, who inserted the portrait at some point.
 A copper engraving was realised in Dresden on 1829 by Johan Gottschick, who was a disciple of Josef Grassi during the latter's stay in the city.
 As the original was thought to be lost until 1956, this copy was the only known remnant from which came the date and the Grassi attribution.
 This caused suspicion on its authenticity by scholars such as Zenger and Hutchings, who considered it dubious.

-It was authenticated by the Mozarteum in Salzburg on January 2013, according to Cristoph Grosspietch, through examinations of the portrait and historical records of the era.
+It was authenticated by the Mozarteum in Salzburg in January 2013, according to Cristoph Grosspietch, through examinations of the portrait and historical records of the era.
 News quickly spread of the identification on the media.
 Michael Lorenz replied to the announcement with much scepticism, pointing at several inconsistencies and mistakes realised in the research.
 He specially insisted that there was no proof the sitter was actually Mozart, and neither was for the Grassi attribution.
 In addition, both Richard Bauer and Lorenz doubted the Grassi attribution on stylistic grounds and lack of direct evidence.
 It is a watercolour on ivory, currently owned by the Mozarteum in Salzburg.